junxit/us-congress-bills-119/metadata.md

 - 2025-10-03 — Placed on the Union Calendar, Calendar No. 285.
 - 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-332.
 - 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-332.
+- 2025-12-16 — Rules Committee Resolution H. Res.
+951 Reported to House.
+Rule provides for consideration of H.R.
+4776, H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632 and H.R.
+4371.
+The resolution provides for consideration of H.R.
+4776, under a structured rule and H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632, and H.R.
+4371 under a closed rule.
+The resolution provides one motion to recommit on each bill.
+- 2025-12-18 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-18 — Considered as unfinished business. (consideration: CR H6070-6072)
+- 2025-12-18 — Considered under the provisions of rule H. Res.
+951. (consideration: CR H6049-6056)
+- 2025-12-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+845.
+- 2025-12-18 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-18 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-18 — Mr. Huffman moved to recommit to the Committee on Natural Resources. (text: CR H6056)
+- 2025-12-18 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-18 — On motion to recommit Failed by the Yeas and Nays: 204 - 213 (Roll no. 359).
+- 2025-12-18 — On passage Passed by the Yeas and Nays: 211 - 204 (Roll no. 360). (text of amendment in the nature of a substitute: CR H6050)
+- 2025-12-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+845, the Chair put the question on motion to recommit and by voice vote announced that the noes had prevailed.
+Mr. Huffman demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-12-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 211 - 204 (Roll no. 360).
+- 2025-12-18 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2025-12-18 — Rule provides for consideration of H.R.
+4776, H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632 and H.R.
+4371.
+The resolution provides for consideration of H.R.
+4776, under a structured rule and H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632, and H.R.
+4371 under a closed rule.
+The resolution provides one motion to recommit on each bill.
+- 2025-12-18 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2025-12-18 — The previous question was ordered pursuant to the rule.